vishalj0501/metaTutor/README.md

-# TeachAgent: Adaptive Learning System
+# MetaTutor: Adaptive Learning System

 An intelligent, adaptive teaching agent built with LangGraph that personalizes learning experiences through dynamic strategy selection, continuous assessment, and meta-reasoning.

 ## 🎯 Overview

-TeachAgent is an AI-powered educational system that adapts its teaching approach based on student performance.
+MetaTutor is an AI-powered educational system that adapts its teaching approach based on student performance.
 It uses a sophisticated workflow to diagnose student knowledge, select optimal teaching strategies, deliver personalized content, and make intelligent decisions about when to continue, adjust, or conclude learning sessions.

 ## ✨ Features